 - Acid Reflux (American College of Gastroenterology) Also in Spanish

-- Gastroesophageal Reflux (GER), and Gastroesophageal Reflux Disease (GERD) in Adults (National Institute of Diabetes and Digestive and Kidney Diseases) Also in Spanish
+- Acid Reflux (GER and GERD) in Adults (National Institute of Diabetes and Digestive and Kidney Diseases) Also in Spanish

 - Heartburn (American Academy of Family Physicians) Also in Spanish